Rice and Shinto

 Here I’d like to introduce an interesting story which characterizes Izumo shrine.

-Usually, they twist the rope from right (the upper side) to left (the lower side) to make Shime-nawa.
+Usually, they twist the rope from right (the lower side) to left (the upper side) to make Shime-nawa.

 However, in Izumo Shrine, the manner is totally reversed.
 That is to say, from left to right.

-Because in Izumo Shrine, the left is the upper side.
+Because in Izumo Shrine, the right is the upper side.